Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 4: *Greed*
 **{{< fontcolor color="#0c9d0b" >}}Abandoned Jungle Temple{{< /fontcolor >}}**
 Surrounded by exotic jungle in all directions.
-The arena takes on the apperence of a Jungle Temple with a grid pattern on the floor with spike traps scattered around that the player will have to avoid
+The arena will have a grid pattern with spike traps scattered around that the player will have to avoid

 Environment Modifier: Floor Spike Traps

-{{< image_gallery images="./level_4_001.webp" >}}
+{{< image_gallery images="./level_4_001.webp,./level_4_002.webp" >}}

 - Enemies
 	- Swarmer